MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 >[!NOTE]
 >This functionality replaces configuring custom templates in the Azure classic portal.
 >
->Although you can still create and manage templates in the Azure classic portal, because of differences in implementation, we do not recommend that you manage the same templates from the Azure classic portal and the Azure portal.
+>Although you can still create and manage templates in the Azure classic portal, we do not recommend that you manage the same templates from the Azure classic portal and the Azure portal.

 Rights Management templates are now integrated with the Azure Information Protection policy.

 **When you have a subscription that includes classification, labeling, and protection (Azure Information Protection P1 or P2):**

 - Rights Management templates that are not linked to labels for your tenant are displayed in the **Templates** section after the labels in the **Azure Information Protection - Global policy** blade.
-You can convert these templates to labels or you can continue to manage them as separate templates and link to them when you configure protection for your labels.
+You can convert these templates to labels, or you can continue to manage them as separate templates and link to them when you configure protection for your labels.

 **When you have a subscription that includes protection only (an Office 365 subscription that includes the Azure Rights Management service):**